Skip to content

 6. Click Create to save the group.

-How to create dynamic groups in PDQ Connect
+How to use dynamic groups in PDQ Connect to track security risks

 1. In the Devices tab in PDQ Connect, click Create group.